bihealth/sodar-server/docs_manual/source/app_samplesheets_version.rst

     Sample sheet versions list

-To open a comparison table in a new "fullscreen" browser tab with no other elements, click on the icon in the top right corner of the table card.
+To open a comparison table in a new "full screen" browser tab with no other elements, click the icon in the top right corner of the table card.

-Selecting any amount of versions in the version list enables the *Delete Versions* option, which allows you to delete multiple backup versions at once.
+Selecting any amount of versions in the version list enables the :guilabel:`Delete Versions` option, which allows you to delete multiple backup versions at once.